CompTIA Security+ Exam Notes

 Compliance requirements:

-IAM systems play a crucial role in meeting data privacy and security regulations by controlling who can access sensitive information.
+IAM systems are crucial in meeting data privacy and security regulations by controlling who can access sensitive information.

 No comments: